 You should look through the documents that the Children's Guardian has provided to you and decide what further information the Tribunal will need when hearing your case.

 At the directions hearing you may have been asked to file and serve a statement or affidavit from yourself or other witnesses.
-Learn more about evidence and witnesses.
+Learn more about

 You must give a copy of any statements or other documents that you want to rely on to the Tribunal and to the other party by the deadline given to you at the directions hearing.